By: Hannah Hartz

 Microdermabrasion is a deeply exfoliating treatment usually performed by a skincare professional in a dermatologist’s office or a spa.
 It works by sloughing off the outer layer of dead skin cells, leaving the skin smooth and ready to absorb your next treatment products.
 Microdermabrasion is also pretty fabulous as it stimulates blood flow in the skin, bringing up freshly oxygenated blood to the surface while stimulating collagen production.** An at-home microdermabrasion device is definitely less risky than dermarollers that are used at home.
 If done carefully, they can produce some lovely results.
 Still, proceed with caution.
 Overuse is very easy and can result in distended capillaries and vessels** and if used on damaged skin, may lead to further scarring.** Follow the directions, don’t overdo it and, like the LED therapy, make sure you go high quality!

-More totally neat technology: Microcurrent devices safely pulses through the skin to the muscular tissue beneath.
+More totally neat technology: Microcurrent devices safely pulse through the skin to the muscular tissue beneath.
 It then stimulates collagen and elastin (what gives our skin its “lift”) production, as well as stimulates the facial muscles.
 The muscles on our face are actually connected right to the skin tissue, so through toning the facial muscles, you can achieve a toned and firmed facial structure (full facial workout!).
 At-home microcurrent devices can be easy to use, effective and low-risk.
 They also cause little to no discomfort!
 I recommend the NuFace device, an elegant, easy and ergonomic microcurrent tool.
 It even has attachments specially designed for the delicate eye area for an extra lift.